Reihar/get-windows-software/README.md

 Why?
 Because everytime I have to use Windows, installaling sofware is a chore, so I've decided to make a list.

+By the way, if you want to contribute to the project, feel free to ask or send pull requests.

 #Internet
 ##Web Browsers